 Nevertheless, the grieving process is very real.

 There is no right or wrong way to experience grief.
 Not everyone experiences the grieving process the same way.
+Some individuals might experience delayed grief, where emotional responses to the loss occur days, weeks, or even months later.
 It comes with different emotional symptoms which differ from one grieving person to another.

 Those experiencing prolonged grief or developing a mental health condition may need assistance.
 A mental health professional can assist with intense emotions, the denial stage, feelings of anger and sadness, and the understanding of grief.

-If you are suffering from a prolonged grief disorder- experiencing sadness, feel guilty, or feel angry, reach out to support groups, grief counseling, or a clinical psychologist.
+If you are suffering from a prolonged grief disorder- experiencing sadness, feeling guilty, or feeling angry, reach out to support groups, grief counseling, or a clinical psychologist.

 In the early stages of the grieving process, everything can feel overwhelming.
 But as time goes on, things will get better.

 Death is a reality.
-A reality we cannot escape avoid.
+A reality we cannot escape or avoid.

-It does not matter the person's socioeconomic status, nationality, race, or religious beliefs.
+It does not matter a person's socioeconomic status, nationality, race, or religious beliefs.

-Death does not discriminate.
-It waits patiently for the right moment to enter our lives.
+Death does not discriminate; it waits patiently for the right moment to enter our lives.
+Everyone has an expiration date.

 Many individuals believe that the soul continues to live on while the body dies.
 It is a transition from one form of energy to another.